roe1and/coffeeOvenRoast/README.md

 double back to exit (fix!!)

-design icon and splash screen
+design icon and splash screen (but nicer)

 reminder over temp at start